 The Kent Safeguarding Children Multi-Agency Partnership (KSCMP) and Medway Safeguarding Children Partnership (MSCP), have developed this frequently asked questions guidance to help professionals working with children and their families to ensure that their use of technology is safe and appropriate.

 This document will be appropriate for a range of professional organisations including, but not limited to, schools, early years settings, colleges, social care, early help settings, children’s homes, voluntary organisations, police, health, and libraries.
 It may also be appropriate for other organisations working with vulnerable groups.
 All agencies will have different requirements, expectations, and client groups as well as statutory requirements or responsibilities and agency leads should ensure that the content is suitably adapted or amended to meet any specific organisational needs or expectations.
+Professionals should also follow their own agency or sector specific guidance and requirements.

 All professionals working with children need to understand that the nature and responsibilities of their work place them in a position of trust.
 This document discusses appropriate and safer behaviours for staff working in paid or unpaid capacities in a professional context.